All Episodes

 The courts don't want to deal with it.

-And the one court that very bravely did, the Supreme Court in the state of Wisconsin, it w it ended up being a 3-4 decision.
+And the one court that very bravely did, the Supreme Court in the state of Wisconsin, it ended up being a 3-4 decision.

-But the beatdown and the dissent by the by the chief justice was something you don't see very much from any Supreme Court.
+But the beatdown and the dissent by the chief justice was something you don't see very much from any Supreme Court.

-And you you you gotta understand what's at play here.
+And you got to understand what's at play here.

-They don't listen, as long as they win, they don't care what whether or not laws were violated, the Constitution was violated.
+Listen, as long as they win, they don't care whether or not laws were violated, the Constitution was violated.

 Why did we have two standards for signature verification in Georgia?